Select Page

 Contacts in an emergency – People to talk to

-In order to use a radio effectively in an emergency, it is important to have a list of contacts to call in case of an emergency.
-The contacts should include both family members and other radio users in the vicinity.
-Furthermore, it is important to make sure that the contacts are aware of the user’s radio frequency in order to facilitate communications.
-It is likely that in an emergency you will need to talk to more than just your group.
-You may needs supplies or assistance from the outside.
+To use a radio effectively in an emergency, it is crucial to have a list of contacts to call.
+These contacts should include family members and other radio users nearby.
+Additionally, ensure that these contacts are aware of the user’s radio frequency to facilitate communications.
+In emergencies, it is probable that you will require communication with individuals outside your immediate group for supplies or assistance.

 Experience needed for Radio Use